Autodesk/RolloutManager-iOS/README.md

 # Rollout Manager
-RolloutManager is a component intended to help you roll out your features inside your app by defining variants and allocating odds for each of them.
+RolloutManager is a component intended to help you roll out your features inside your app by defining variants and setting odds for each of them.

-The component includes many features like stickiness and default values for your convenience.
+The component includes many features like stickiness and default values management for your convenience.

 #### Support
 - Built for iOS 8